warp-id/solana-trading-bot/README.md

   - Pool must not exist before the script starts.
 - `SNIPE_LIST_REFRESH_INTERVAL` - Interval in milliseconds to refresh the snipe list.
 - `CHECK_IF_MINT_IS_RENOUNCED` - Set to `true` to buy tokens only if their mint is renounced.
-- `CHECK_IF_BURNED` - Set to `true` to buy tokens only if their liqudity pool is burned.
+- `CHECK_IF_BURNED` - Set to `true` to buy tokens only if their liquidity pool is burned.
-- `MIN_POOL_SIZE` - Bot will buy only if the pool size is greater than the specified amount.
+- `MIN_POOL_SIZE` - Bot will buy only if the pool size is greater than or equal the specified amount.
   - Set `0` to disable.
-- `MAX_POOL_SIZE` - Bot will buy only if the pool size is less than the specified amount.
+- `MAX_POOL_SIZE` - Bot will buy only if the pool size is less than or equal the specified amount.
   - Set `0` to disable.

 ## Warp transactions (beta)